jmcgeheeiv/packer/website/source/docs/templates/post-processors.html.md

 be compressing files, uploading artifacts, etc.

 Post-processors are *optional*.
 If no post-processors are defined within a template, then no post-processing will be done to the image.
-The resulting artifact of a build is just the image outputted by the builder.
+The build result is merely the image created by the builder.

 This documentation page will cover how to configure a post-processor in a template.
 The specific configuration options available for each post-processor,